ryanslikesocool/EaseKit/README.md

 ```

 ## Notes
 - Unused flavors can be removed.
 For example, if your project is not DOTS based, the Entities folder can be deleted.
-If you only plan on using the Interpolator flavor, Core and Entites can be deleted.
+If you only plan on using the Interpolator flavor, Convenience and Entites can be deleted.
-- The core methods that are required are stored in the Root folder.
-Core and Interpolator flavors will not work without them.
+- The core methods that are required are stored in the Core folder.
+Convenience, Entities, and Interpolator flavors will not work without them.

 ## Dependencies
 - Core - Root folder scripts